net-lisias-ksp/Principia/Concepts.md

     The navball is painted light and dark purple.
 The separation between the colours is parallel to the orbital plane of the two celestials (remember that this plane is pinned) and the line from the 0 (I) marker to the 180 (II) marker is parallel to the line between the two celestials.

 * Reference frame fixing the centre of a celestial and the line towards another celestial

+    The navball is painted light and dark orange.
+The separation between the colours is parallel to the orbital plane of the two celestials (remember that this plane is pinned) and the line from the filled circle (●) to the open circle (○) marker is parallel to the line from the pinned celestial to the other celestial.

 # Flight planning